Tae5609/aic-503-project/image-captioning-efficientnet/README.md

 layers, and the decoder is a Transformer that generates captions tokenised with a BERT tokenizer (`bert-base-uncased`).

-This directory contains everything needed to train from scratch, finetune from a pretrained checkpoint, generate captions for a test set, and evaluate the generated captions with BLEU, BERTScore, and CIDEr.
+This directory contains everything needed to train, generate captions for a test set, and evaluate the generated captions with BLEU, BERTScore, and CIDEr.

 Note: this directory was cloned from tranquoctrinh/Image-Captioning-EfficientNet-Transformer and been modify